Tom's Kopfbahnhof

 # Massive Spin $J=1$

-Most general Lorentz invariant Lagrangian is $$\mathcal{L} = \frac{a}{2}A_\mu\Box A^\mu + \frac{b}{2}A_\mu\partial^\mu\partial_\nu A^\nu + \frac{1}{2}m^2A^2$$
+Most general Lorentz invariant Lagrangian is $$\mathcal{L} = \frac{a}{2}A_\mu\Box A^\mu + \frac{b}{2}A_\mu\partial^\mu\partial_\nu A^\nu + \frac{1}{2}m^2A^2,$$ where $a$ and $b$ are coefficients.

-With the equations of motion $$a\Box A_\mu + b\partial_\mu\partial^\nu A_\nu + m^2A_\mu=0$$
+The equations of motion is given by $$a\Box A_\mu + b\partial_\mu\partial^\nu A_\nu + m^2A_\mu=0$$

 Definition: Proca Lagrangian